sardjv/esr_api/docs/docs/authentication.md

 ## API Tokens

 Administrators can generate bearer tokens which can be used to access the API.
 The token must be passed in request headers in the format `Authorization: Bearer <token>`.
 The API checks if the token exists, and then checks if the token has permission to access the requested resource.
-It filters the returned columns according to the permissions granted to the toke by the administrator.
+It filters the returned columns according to the permissions granted to the token by the administrator.